 Dr. Steve Livingston, director and associate professor of family therapy, was selected as vice chair of the Georgia Composite Board of Professional Counselors, Social Workers and Marriage and Family Therapists (Georgia licensure board).
 Dr. Livingston was appointed to the board by Gov. Nathan Deal in 2011.

 Dr. Eric K. Shaw, associate professor of community medicine, gave a presentation, titled “Barriers and Facilitators to Performing Care Coordination in Primary Care,” at the North American Primary Care Research Group annual meeting in New Orleans, La., Dec.
 2-5.
 He was also a co-author on a second presentation, titled “Using an Online Discussion Forum to Prospectively Collect and Analyze Qualitative Data: Lessons Learned From Care Coordination in Primary Care.”

 Dr. McKinley Thomas, director of the community medicine program, completed a 12-week online program titled “Health in Numbers: Quantitative Methods in Clinical and Public Health Research.”
 The course was offered through the Harvard School of Public Health.
 Dr. Thomas received a certificate for his successful completion of the experience.

 Townsend School of Music

-Florence Tang, public service librarian and liaison to the College of Continuing and Professional Studies at the Monroe F. Swilley Jr. Library, presented “Should Libraries Invest in eBooks and eReaders?
-Pros and Cons” at the Georgia Council of Media Organizations Conference in Macon on Oct.
-4.
+Florence Tang, liaison to the College of Continuing and Professional Studies at the Monroe F. Swilley Jr. Library, presented “Should Libraries Invest in eBooks and eReaders?
+Pros and Cons” to the North Georgia Associated Libraries in Dawsonville, on Jan.
+9.

 Walter F. George School of Law